PostWHAT IS THE 60 SECOND VISUAL WORKFLOW?

 To begin, set your tools on the panel to use up space in the most optimal way.
 This task may be painstaking as you’ll have to try a few configurations before finding the ideal one.

-Be sure to properly align all tools.
+Be sure to align all tools properly.
 We recommend grouping them by families: adjustable wrenches, hammers, screwdrivers, drill bits, etc. After, draw the tools’ outlines at their designated location on the panel.

 To conclude, all that’s left to do is to place the hooks and hang your tools.
 Take a picture of the final product and show your project to the rest of the team so everyone can use this work method!